 Both Hunters and Monsters can use unique abilities during the game.
 The Monster player can kill other smaller creatures to evolve and become stronger by entering a cocoon stage, leaving itself vulnerable for a short duration.
 There are various power-ups that both Hunters and Monsters can obtain by killing the local wildlife.
 The wildlife can also attack and slow down either side.

-Games leaked on the Steam DB are not an official confirmation that a game is coming to the Mac.
+Games leaked on the Steam DB are not an official confirmation that a game is coming to MacOS.
 Technically, they could just be a temporary test.
 However, experience tells us that the Steam Database is never wrong.

-No release date or pricing are known, but this being a leak coming from Steam itself, you can count on Evolve becoming Steam-Play enabled and costing the same $59.99.
+No release date nor pricing are known, but this being a leak coming from Steam itself, you can count on Evolve becoming Steam-Play enabled and costing the same $59.99.